How to sell a service with uncertain outcomes: Supplemental proofs

-We prove \cref{upfront-price-formula-two-types}.
-Note that increasing both upfront prices $w^1$ and $w^2$ at the same rate increases profit while preserving IC since each buyers' utility for each contract decreases at the same rate.
+\begin{proof} Note that increasing both upfront prices $w^1$ and $w^2$ at the same rate increases profit while preserving IC since each buyers' utility for each contract decreases at the same rate.
 This process stops when one buyer's surplus is 0.
 Hence any profit-maximizing menu must have no buyer surplus for at least one type.
-To finish the proof of the lemma, we split into three cases.
+To finish the proof of the lemma, we split into two cases.

-\begin{enumerate} \item[\tbf{Case 1.}] Type 1 has no buyer surplus, so By \cref{highest-type-no-usage-prices}, note that type 2's usage prices are 0 in a profit-maximizing menu.
+\begin{enumerate} \item[] \tbf{Case 1.} Type 1 has no buyer surplus, so Since type $2$ is a highest-revenue type, by \cref{highest-type-no-usage-prices}, type 2's usage prices are 0 in a profit-maximizing menu.
 The type 2 IC constraint is and the type 2 IR constraint is Since the menu is assume to be profit-maximizing, one of these two conditions must bind, so precisely what the lemma states.

-\item[\tbf{Case 2.}] Type 1 has positive buyer surplus, so the type with no buyer surplus is the higher type 2.
+\item[] \tbf{Case 2.} Type 1 has positive buyer surplus, so the type with no buyer surplus is the higher type 2.
 By \cref{highest-type-no-usage-prices}, note that type 2's usage prices are 0 in a profit-maximizing menu.
 We can assume that the strict inequality $w^2 > w^1$ is true, otherwise if $w^2 = w^1$ we could have treated the type with no buyer surplus as the lower type 1 in which case \tbf{Case 1} applies.

 Since the menu is assumed to be profit-maximizing, increasing $w^1$ slightly to increase profit cannot be possible.
 Note that type 2 IC is not violated when $w^1$ increases since $\cC^1$ becomes \emph{less} attractive to type 2.
 Since type 1 has positive buyer surplus, type 1 IR is not violated by increasing $w^1$ slightly, so type 1 IC must bind, meaning type 1 prefers contract $\cC^2$ as much as $\cC^1$.
-However, if we now replace $\cC^1$ with $\cC^2$, type 1 revenue increases from $w^1$ to $w^2$, contradicting the assumption the menu is profit-maximizing.
+However, if we now replace $\cC^1$ with $\cC^2$, type 1 revenue increases from $w^1$ to $w^2$, contradicting the assumption the menu is profit-maximizing. \end{enumerate} \end{proof}